 - Meal Prep: Double the batch and freeze them for an easy, ready-to-steam weeknight meal.

-Yes!
-Assemble the ramekins up to 24 hours in advance and keep them covered in the refrigerator.
-Steam them right before serving.
-They taste best fresh.
+Yes.
+Assemble the ramekins up to 24 hours ahead, cover, and refrigerate.
+Steam right before serving for the best results.

 More Recipes You'll Love